 No effect on fertility or reproductive performance was noted in male and female rats (see section 5.3)

 Gliclazide has no or negligible influence on the ability to drive and use machines.
 However, patients should be informed that their concentration may be affected if their diabetes is not satisfactorily controlled, especially at the beginning of treatment (see section 4.4).

-Based on the experience with gliclazide and with other sulphonylureas, the following undesirable effects have been reported.
+Based on the experience with gliclazide, the following undesirable effects have been reported.

 The most frequent adverse reaction with gliclazide is hypoglycaemia

 As for other sulphonylureas, treatment with Gliclazide 80 mg Tablets can cause hypoglycaemia, if mealtimes are irregular and, in particular, if meals are skipped.
 Possible symptoms of hypoglycaemia are: headache, intense hunger, nausea, vomiting, lassitude, sleep disorders, agitation, aggression, poor concentration, reduced awareness and slowed reactions, depression, confusion, visual and speech disorders, aphasia, tremor, paresis, sensory disorders, dizziness, feeling of powerlessness, loss of self-control, delirium, convulsions, shallow respiration, bradycardia, drowsiness and loss of consciousness, possibly resulting in coma and lethal outcome.